Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.6

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred over the external memory interface in a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be transferred past the external memory interface within a second.
+It is calculated by multiplying the card's bus width by its memory clock speed.
+In the case of DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels the video card can possibly write to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices